cybcon/github_workflows/README.md

 The [pre-commit](./github/workflows/pre-commit.yaml) workflow creates matrix jobs for every pre-commit hook.
 The matrix jobs fail if the hook fails and/or if there is a diff after running the hook.

-This action requires a `.pre-commit-config.yaml` file that contains the hooks as well as a `.tools-versions` file that contains (at least) the version of pre-commit to be installed.
+This action requires a `.pre-commit-config.yaml` file that contains the hooks as well as a `.tool-versions` file that contains (at least) the version of pre-commit to be installed.

 The pre-commit workflow can be integrated using the following workflow file: